Choosing the best time to refinance

 - Increase in the discount rate (the interest rate that the Federal Reserve charges member banks on borrowed money; these banks pass along the increased rate to borrowers in the form of a higher mortgage spread)

-For more information about refinancing your mortgage loan, compare mortgage refinance options with us or contact one of our U.S. Bank loan officers.
+For more information about refinancing your mortgage loan, compare mortgage refinance options with us or contact one of our U.S. Bank mortgage loan officers.